raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- /task ---

 --- task ---
 Hold down the record button under your empty class and move around in front of your camera, or hold up several things that are **NOT** your object.

 This will train the AI on things that are **not** your object and allow it to compare.
 ![Class Name Edit 2](images/classname2.png)

 --- /task ---

-Now that we have our two datasets created, we will train the model to recognise the difference between them and tell us if it sees a hotdog or something else.
+Now that we have our two data sets created, we will train the model to recognise the difference between them and tell us if it sees a hotdog or something else.

 --- task ---
-To the right of the place where you can see your datasets, there is a grey button labelled **Train Model**.
+To the right of the place where you can see your data sets, there is a grey button labelled **Train Model**.

-Click it to begin training the Teachable machine:
+Click it to begin training the Teachable Machine:
 ![Train Model Button](images/trainmodel.png)
 **IMPORTANT:** Do **NOT** close or change your browser tab while you are waiting or the Training won't work!
 ![Training Warning](images/trainingwarning.png)